Nanostring-Biostats/GeomxTools/specs.md

 test: https://github.com/Nanostring-Biostats/GeomxTools/blob/062b3d94e4be924138ff5315441ad82360eabe67/tests/testthat/test_coercions.R#L77
 5. The coercion of a GeoMxSet object shall warn users when the coordinate column names are not valid.
 test: https://github.com/Nanostring-Biostats/GeomxTools/blob/062b3d94e4be924138ff5315441ad82360eabe67/tests/testthat/test_coercions.R#L211
+6. The coercion of an older version of a GeoMxSet object to the current version is valid.
+test:

 #### Specs for Protein functions
 1. igg.names shall return the expected target names.